m-matthews/CarND-Vehicle-Detection/writeup.md

 The pipeline is not currently 'real-time'.
 The performance could be improved by using OpenCV as the HOG generator, and alternatively using entirely different techniques for vehicle detection with Neural Networks without using the HOG processing at all.

 The classifier currently required some work to remove false positives by including additional 'non-car' examples.
-This suggests that an alternative approach should be used for this project (eg: Neural Networks) as otherwise additional environments such as cityscapes etc may cause additional false positive detection.
+This suggests that an alternative approach should be used for this project (eg: Neural Networks) as otherwise additional environments such as cityscapes etc may cause additional false positive detection that would need to be addressed.

 ## Appendix 1: Contents of 'output_images'